Irrelon/ForerunnerDB/readme.md

 	coll.grid('#myGridContainer', '#gridTable');

 ### Auto-Sorting Tools
 The table can automatically handle sort requests when a column header is tapped/clicked on.
 To enable this functionality simply add the *data-grid-sort="{column name}"* attribute to elements you wish to use as sort elements.
 A good example is to use the table column header for sorting and you can see the correct usage above in the HTML of the table template.

 ### Prerequisites
 * The AutoBind module must be loaded

 ## Data Binding
 >Data binding is an optional module that is included via the fdb-autobind.min.js file.
 If you wish to use data-binding please ensure you include that file in your page after the main fdb-all.min.js file.

 The database includes a useful data-binding system that allows your HTML to be automatically updated when data in the collection changes.

+> Binding a template to a collection will render the template once for each document in the collection.
+If you need an array of the entire collection passed to a single template see the section below on *wrapping data*.

 Here is a simple example of a data-bind that will keep the list of items up-to-date if you modify the collection:

 ### Prerequisites
 * Data-binding requires jQuery to be loaded